juliogomez/docker_cheatsheet/README.md

     cat docker-compose.yml

-Insert your Dockerhub username and start the two defined containers in detached mode:
+Edit the file to insert your Dockerhub username and start the two defined containers in detached mode:

     docker-compose up -d

-Check that the container for `myapp` has been assigned a pseudo-random name, and `someclient` is executing a different command.
+Check that the container for `myapp` has been assigned a _pseudo-random name_, and `someclient` is executing a different command.

     docker ps -a

-Connect to `someclient` and ping `myapp` by its name, defined in the YAML file:
+Connect to `someclient` and ping `myapp` by its name, as defined in the YAML file:

     docker exec -it someclient /bin/bash
         ping myapp -c 2